Grassy field under a grey cloudy sky. There is a small red hovercraft driving away from the camera on the grass.

 Cost Of Experience

-• We paid £40 per person at Limitless adventures.
+• We paid £40 per person at Limitless adventures in 2022.
 That’s the cost for anyone aged 12 and above.

 • For anyone between 8 and 11 they offer Whippersnapper experiences which are £30pp.